PASSAGE11

 along lakeside Te Anau,

-koromikos cascade their ebullience—
+koromikos cascade an utter ebullience—

-Mike Oldfield in performance, Montreux 1981:
+Mike Oldfield in performance, Montreux 1981.

 Thinkpastpresentfuture.
 Thinkthinky.